Jescortam/better-test/README.md

 # Better Test

-A personal project that I started mostly to practice the MERN stack.
+(Work in progress) A personal project that I started mostly to practice the MERN stack.
 Better Test is a website that helps you study by using flashcards.